justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-27-setting-up-mastodon-on-google-cloud-platform.md

 Send a test e-mail with this configuration right now?
 Yes Send test e-mail to: YOUR_EMAIL_ADDRESS
 {{< /codeblock >}}
 10. Great!
 Continue answering questions until you finish the setup.
-Once complete, we have to add the following line to our `.env.production`:
+Once complete, we have to add the following lines to our `.env.production`:
 {{< codeblock lang="bash" >}}
+S3_FORCE_SINGLE_REQUEST=true
 S3_SIGNATURE_VERSION=s3
 {{< /codeblock >}}
 11. Back up the .env.production for safe keeping!